 Olivia Porritt is a youth learning and participation specialist with years of experience in the arts, heritage, science engagement and formal learning.
 As the Youth Programme Co-ordinator at Kew Gardens she is passionate about engaging young people in environmental issues and creating a platform for youth lead public engagement.
 Olivia brings these years of experience in youth engagement across sectors to our team as we expand our programmes of work.

 Maddy Ryle is a writer, editor and social activist with a background in history, literature, arts reviewing, youth work, media, campaigning and communications.
 She is currently the Communications Director for the Bolivia-based Democracy Center, supporting global ecological justice work, though she lives mainly in Brighton with her young son.

-Phoebe Hill is our youth trustee; having achieved both Bronze and Gold Arts Award, she has also run events and advocated for Arts Award on numerous occasions.
+Phoebe Hill is another of our young trustees; having achieved both Bronze and Gold Arts Award, she first joined us in 2011 on our Arts Award Participation Team.
 Since graduating from Cambridge University in 2015, Phoebe has worked across the arts sector in London and is now the Operations and Events Manager at NW7Hub.

 Tom Edwards is a filmmaker and photographer.
 He is currently working as a Digital Marketing and Campaigns Officer at North West Bridge organisation Curious Minds who help connect young people to arts and culture.
 He has a degree in Film Production and has completed his Digital Marketing apprenticeship.
 He is currently working as part of the Wigan Local Cultural Education Partnership.